AdobeDocs/acrobat-services-learn.en/help/pdfembed/controlpdfexperience.md

 ### Finding documentation

 There are a lot of different JavaScript events available as part of PDF Embed API.
-You can access them from Adobe Acrobat Services documentation.
+You can access them from [!DNL Adobe Acrobat Services] documentation.

 1. Navigate to the [documentation](https://www.adobe.io/apis/documentcloud/dcsdk/docs.html) site.
 1. Review the different event types available as part of the API.
 These are helpful for reference and will also be helpful for your future projects.